httpwg/http-extensions/draft-ietf-httpbis-encryption-encoding.md

 AEAD_AES_128_GCM produces ciphertext 16 octets longer than its input plaintext.
 Therefore, the unencrypted content of each record is shorter than the record size by 16 octets.
-If the final record ends on a record boundary, the encoder MUST append a record that contains only padding and is smaller than the full record size.
-A receiver MUST fail to decrypt if the final record ciphertext is less than 18 octets in size or equal to the record size.
-Valid records always contain at least a padding length of 2 octets and a 16 octet authentication tag.
+Valid records always contain at least a padding terminator octet and a 16 octet authentication tag.

-Each record contains a 2 octet padding length and between 0 and 65535 octets of padding, inserted into a record before the content.
-The padding length is a two octet unsigned integer in network byte order; padding is that number of zero-valued octets.
-A receiver MUST fail to decrypt if any padding octet is non-zero, or a record has more padding than the record size can accommodate.
+Each record contains a single padding delimiter octet followed by any number of zero octets.
+The last record uses a padding delimiter octet set to the value 2, all other octets have a padding delimiter with the value 1.
+A decrypter MUST fail if the unencrypted content of a record is all zero-valued.
+A decrypter MUST fail if the last record contains a padding delimiter with a value other than 2; a decrypter MUST fail if any record other than the last contains a padding delimiter with a value other than 1.

 The nonce for each record is a 96-bit value constructed from the record sequence number and the input keying material.
 Nonce derivation is covered in {{nonce}}.